TakeTwoPillsDetoxInMorning

 No shit.

 “I took Xanax once, years ago for anxiety, and it helped.”
-I was suddenly eight-years old, asking for dessert.
+Suddenly, I was eight-years old, asking for dessert.

 “Well then, why don’t we get you some?”